propensive/codl/readme.md

 Writing CoDaLa is easy.
 Each line contains some words, or data, which represent a node in the tree.
 Each line is indented by a number of spaces.
-If the indentation is the same as the previous line, then the node is a sibling or peer--it shares the same parent node.
+If the indentation is the same as the previous line, then the node is a sibling or peer—it shares the same parent node.
 If it is indented two spaces more than the previous line, then it is a child.

-If the line has less indentation than the previous line, then it is the direct child of an earlier node: the last one with two fewer spaces of indentation.
+If the line has less indentation than the previous line, then it is the child of an earlier node: the last one with two fewer spaces of indentation—exactly as the visual appearance implies.

 Any other indentation, including having an odd number of spaces, is considered an error.
 There is one exception to this for supporting multiline strings, which is explained below.